How to Cascade Windows in Windows 11

 What are Cascading Windows?

-Cascading Windows is a neat feature in Windows 11 that allows you to organize all your open windows in a cascading format.
+Cascading Windows is a neat feature in Windows 10 that was removed in Windows 11.
+This feature allowed you to organize all your open windows in a cascading format.
 Essentially, when you cascade windows, they overlap each other with the title bar visible for every window.
 This setup allows you to view all your open applications at once, thereby enhancing your multitasking capabilities.
+Even though this feature was removed in Windows 11, we’ll show you below how to enable it so you can start cascading windows!

 The primary benefits of cascading windows include increased productivity and better desktop organization.
 Instead of having to switch between applications or locate hidden windows, you can have them all displayed in a structured, organized manner, thus saving time and effort.